Search Contact Site Map Download News Vicharan Home Bhagatji Maharaj LifePictorial Presentation

 Bhagatji Maharaj

-Do or Die for the Guru:
+Do or Die for the Guru

-For three consecutive days he worked hard to prepare the furnace and then for three days he worked to fill it with lime.
-Swami became so happy that he embraced him twice or thrice and touched his head to bless him.
+Pragji worked hard for three consecutive days to prepare the furnace and then for three days he worked to fill it with lime.
+Swami became so happy that he embraced Pragji several times and touched his head to bless him.
 Tears of joy rolled down the cheeks of Pragji Bhakta.
-He thought, What great fortune that Gunatitanand Swami himself is embracing me and bestowing upon me his divine love."
+He thought, “What a great fortune that Gunatitanand Swami himself is embracing me and bestowing upon me his divine love!”

 Previous